 They have the information and access to opportunities in the palm of their hands – and by reaching out to young people proactively through online platforms, you will be growing your company exposure, strengthening your employer brand and attracting talent to your organisation!

 Our Sales Support and Marketing Executive, Mac Christian started his career at GPRS Recruitment as a Business Administration Apprentice.
-You can read about his experience and why he decided to complete his apprenticeship with us here.

 Emma Stallwood, Digital Media and Marketing Executive, GPRS Recruitment